 - Saturday Morning Challengers Bowling League in Ann Arbor, sponsored by St. Louis Center

 - Participation in Kiwanis Aktion Club, a club for people with I/DD that promotes leadership development, and in activities organized by the Knights of Columbus and the Chelsea Rotary

 - Participation in Michigan Special Olympics

 5. On a typical day, what does a St. Louis Center resident do?

 Activities vary, depending upon the resident’s age and disability:

-During the academic year, residents under the age of 26 who attend school are transported to and from school by the public school system.
-St. Louis Center residents attend the Young Adult Programs of the local school systems which provide them with academic support, life skills training, recreational activities, and volunteer opportunities.
+During the academic year, residents who attend school are transported to and from school by the public school system.
+St. Louis Center adult residents under the age of 26 attend the Young Adult Programs of the local school systems which provide them with academic support, life skills training, recreational activities, and volunteer opportunities.
 In the late afternoon and evening, they enjoy socializing with one another, working out on-site or at the Chelsea Wellness Center, going on field trips, or engaging in special events.